NIzam8055/fake-news-detection/README.md

 ## ▶️ How to Run

 1. Download or clone the repository.
-2. Open `fake_news_detection.ipynb` in Jupyter Notebook or Google Colab.
+2. Open `NM-Project sc.pdf` in Jupyter Notebook or Google Colab.
 3. Run the cells step-by-step to train and evaluate the model.

 ## 📊 Sample Output